khu6244/java-spring-website/README.md

 VALUES (2, 'I built a wooden coffee table with my dad, using 2x3s, 1x3s, and a plywood tabletop.
 We used dowels and applied stain and polyurethane at the end.', 'Wooden Coffee Table', 'table');

-INSERT INTO project (id, description, name, link) VALUES (3, 'I built a Java web app using the Spring MVC framework with MySQL.
+INSERT INTO project (id, description, name, link) VALUES (3, 'I built a Java web app using the Spring framework with MySQL.
 In fact, you're looking at it right now!', 'Java Web App', 'website');

-Use these sql statements to set up the tables upon creating a local instance of this webapp Credit to https://github.com/batuhaniskr as the skeleton of this project is loosely based on his Spring Boot Product System.
+Credit to https://github.com/batuhaniskr as the skeleton of this project is loosely based on his Spring Boot Product System.